Berg Event Space

 - Steel Wall: At the front of the room, beside the freight elevator is a wonderful curved steel wall.
 It makes a great place to display pictures and memorabilia.

 - Aesthetic flexibility: If you can dream it, you can do it.
-Don’t get me wrong, Ron and Sandy won’t let you hurt yourself, abuse the space, abuse them, break the furniture, etc… Still, if your florist or designer has a great new idea for the space, Ron and Sandy will stand back and applaud.
+Don’t get me wrong, the Berg won’t let you hurt yourself, abuse the space, abuse them, break the furniture, etc… Still, if your florist or designer has a great new idea for the space, the Berg will stand back and applaud.

 So you’re sold, right?
 You just need a little information to be sure that the Berg is right for your wedding or event.
 Well I have what you need.
 Keep in mind that this info is accurate at the moment (March 08), but it’s certainly going to change over time.